FelipeEnne/Coding-Challenges/Arrays (HackerRank)/Array Manipulation/description.md

 After the second update list will be 100 200 100 100 100.
 After the third update list will be 100 200 200 200 100.
 The required answer will be 200

+## Resolution

+First an empty array (quantity n) is created, then the array is updated with the rules by the query, non-final goes through the arra finding the largest number.